ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/org-management/workspaces/workspace_constants.md

 Creating, updating, and deleting constants are exclusive privileges granted to **Admins** (workspaces).
 Only users with administrative rights can perform these operations.
 Workspace constants are specific to the workspace where they are created and cannot be utilized in other workspaces.

-## Usage in App Builder and Global Datasource connection
+## Usage in App Builder and Data source connection

-All users with edit app permissions have access to consume and utilize constants in the app builder and global datasource connection forms.
+All users with edit app permissions have access to consume and utilize constants in the app builder and data source connection forms.
 This enables you to use the same constant values across different components of your application, ensuring consistency and reducing duplication of effort.

 ## Syntax